Performing Arts: Musical Theatre BFA

 The Audition Day

-Applicants who are required to complete a musical theater audition (BFA Musical Theatre) book themselves into a four-hour audition period.
+Applicants who are required to complete a musical theater audition (BFA Musical Theatre) will book themselves into a four-hour audition period.
 Please arrive 20 to 25 minutes prior to the audition start time.
 You will be directed to the check-in room where audition staff will confirm your arrival and take a photo of you.
-This photo will be the headshot associated with your record and audition and it will only be used internally at Emerson College for the audition process.
 We will not accept alternative headshot photographs in any form.

-Anyone accompanying you to the audition will be directed to the Parent Waiting Room.
-On most audition days in Boston, the Performing Arts Admission Coordinator will conduct an information session for parents in the Parent Waiting Room during the audition.
+Anyone accompanying you to the audition will be directed to the Guest Waiting Room.
+On most audition days in Boston, an information session for guests will be conducted in the Guest Waiting Room during the audition.

-The auditions will begin with a brief question and answer period with the audition’s faculty evaluators, after which applicants booked into the four-hour time period will be split up into two groups.
+The auditions will begin with a brief question and answer period with the audition’s faculty evaluators, after which applicants will be split up into two groups.
 One group will complete the dance component of the audition while the other completes the acting and voice components.
 The two groups will then switch and the process will repeat until every applicant has completed every portion of the audition.
 You will be given ample time to change into appropriate clothes.

 For the acting and voice components, all applicants will volunteer when ready to be brought into the audition rooms individually.
 As stated above, you may be asked to work on your pieces in a manner that is different than how you prepared.
 Also, the evaluator might take an opportunity to ask you some questions about your understanding or interpretation of the piece, as well as a few questions about you.
 Our goal is to understand who you are and how you work.